computational-metabolomics/mogi-docs/index.rst

 The MOGI suite is a collection of Django applications to manage and organise metabolomic studies using Galaxy, ISA and Django frameworks.

-The suite consist of the following reusable applications:
+The suite consists of the following reusable applications:

 * :ref:`django-mogi`
 * :ref:`django-misa`